-The gain is measured against something called a “reference dipole” which is a very basic antenna that everyone agrees to use for measuring stuff.
+The lab can measure gain against something called a “reference dipole” which is a very basic antenna that everyone agrees to use for measuring stuff.
 When a reference dipole is used, generally gain numbers are quoted as “dBd.”

-The gain is measured against a theoretical antenna called an “isotropic radiator.”
+The lab can measure gain against a theoretical antenna called an “isotropic radiator.”
 This means it’s not a real-world test but the number is better at predicting what you’ll get in an ideal condition.
 When this is the case, gain numbers are quoted as “dBi.”

 Getting more detailed

 While we’ll often say an antenna has a gain like “15dB in the UHF band” that’s still pretty broad.
-If you’re interested in how an antenna performs over the entire frequency range you need to look at a plot.
+In order to see how an antenna performs over the entire frequency range you need to look at a plot.
 In a typical antenna plot you’ll see that the performance of an antenna changes depending on the frequency that it’s trying to pick up.
 Two antennas both rated with the same overall gain number might perform differently because of the actual channels you’re trying to pick up, and that’s important because the channel allocations are different in every city.

 Getting even more technical

 If you really want to understand an antenna’s performance, you need to realize that most antennas are directional.
 That is, they perform differently depending on how you aim them.
-So if you’re really going to delve into antenna performance, you need to look at a polar plot like this one:
+So if you’re really going to delve into antenna performance, you need to look at a set of charts like this one:polarplots

-So really when you look at a gain chart and polar plots you’ll get an idea how that particular antenna is going to perform, at least in theory.
-When you get the antenna into place, it can be affected by everything from the trees and hills in front of you to the weather on a particular day.
-Of course, starting with the best information will help, but in the end the only true measure of how an antenna will perform for you… is how it does perform.
+Here’s what to interpret from looking at a gain chart and polar plots.
+You’ll get an idea how that particular antenna is going to perform.
+At least you’ll see how it performed in one testing location.
+When you get the antenna into place, things may be different.
+Tons of factors can affect antenna performance.
+From the trees and hills in front of you to the weather on a particular day, it all affects antennas.
+Of course, starting with the best information will help.
+In the end the only true measure of how an antenna will perform for you… is how it does perform.